-2. Create a new DWORD (32-bit) value named UseOLEDTaskbarTransparency
+- Create a new DWORD (32-bit) value named

-6. Click Color, and enable all the three options:
+- Click Color, and enable the Transparency effects.

-Show color on Start, taskbar, action center, and title bar
+- Show accent color on: Start, taskbar, action center

 Note: If they’re already enabled, turn off one of the three settings and then toggle it back on.
 This is done in order to apply the above registry edit without requiring to restart the Shell.

 Download Registry File for this setting – W10-OLED-Taskbar-Transparency.zip